 - We grew daily closer to maturity.

-A Grower is someone who has decide to apply The Grow Program and its wisdom to how they live their life and how they interact with the world around them.
-Growers can be referred to as Beginning Growers, Progressing Growers and Seasoned Growers depending on how long they have been a member and where they are on their journey to recovery.
+A Grower is someone who decides to apply the Grow Program in the way they live their life and how they interact with the world around them.
+Growers can be referred to as Beginning Grower, Progressing Growers and Seasoned Growers depending on how long they have been a member and where they are on their journey of recovery.

 Research conducted by Trinity College Dublin in 2017 examined the ‘transformative power’ of Grow’s peer-support programme in assisting recovery from mental illness.
 The research found that peer and community support, as well as everyday social interactions, play a vital role in mental health recovery.